tirelt/OCaml/README.md

 Install opam if necessary with brew (`brew install opam`).
 Opam (OCaml Package Manager) will install Ocaml for us and manage the packages.

-Then init opam, to setup a minimal Opam environment, configure your environment automatically, and skips any interactive prompts
+Then init opam, to setup a minimal Opam environment, configure your environment automatically, and skips any interactive prompts:
 ```bash
 opam init --bare -a -y
 ```

 Otherwise you can do:
 ```bash
 opam init
 ```